kproshakov/Zombie-game/README.md

 # Zombie-game

 This game was made to practice applying OOP concepts.
-It is a Java application, comes with both sourse code (in the 'src' folder) and the compiled coded ('bin' folder).
+It is a Java application, comes with both sourse code (in the 'src' folder) and the pictures ('bin' folder).

 I do not own the pictures used in the game and therefore here are the links to the sources: